elastic/kibana/README.md

 - interactively backport one or more commits to one or more branches with an intuitive UI
 - will never run `git reset --hard` or other git commands in your working directory - all git operations are handled in a separate directory
-- backport a commit by specifying a PR (`backport --pr 1337`)
+- backport a commit by specifying a PR: `backport --pr 1337`
-- list and backport commits by a particular user (`backport --author john`)
+- list and backport commits by a particular user: `backport --author john`
-- list and backport commits by a particular path (`backport --path src/plugins/chatbot`)
+- list and backport commits by a particular path: `backport --path src/plugins/chatbot`
+- list PRs filtered by a query: `backport --pr-filter label:backport-v2` (will list commits from PRs with the label "backport-v2")
-- forward port commits: `backport --sourceBranch 7.x --branch master` (will backport from 7.x to master)
+- forward port commits: `backport --sourceBranch 7.x --branch master` (will forwardport from 7.x to master)
-- backport merge commits (`backport --mainline`)
+- backport merge commits: `backport --mainline`
-- see which commits have been backported and to which branches
+- ability to see which commits have been backported and to which branches
 - customize the title, description and labels of the created backport PRs

 ## Contributing